-Senate Bill No. 165, introduced by Senator Abraham, amends the Self-Service Storage Facility Act to clarify various aspects of rental agreements and the rights of owners and lessees.
-Key changes include the definition of "default" as the failure of a lessee to meet obligations under the rental agreement, and the allowance for rental agreements to be delivered and accepted electronically.
-The bill also modifies the notification process for lessees regarding the privilege created by the Act, specifying that notice must be sent via verified mail and electronic mail to the email address provided in the rental agreement, while eliminating the requirement for text message notifications.
+Senate Bill No. SLS 26RS-287, introduced by Senator Abraham, amends the Self-Service Storage Facility Act to clarify various aspects of rental agreements and the procedures for handling defaults by lessees.
+Key changes include the definition of "default" as the failure to meet obligations in the rental agreement, and the allowance for rental agreements to be delivered and accepted electronically.
+The bill also modifies the notification process for lessees regarding the privilege created by the Act, specifying that notice must be sent via verified mail and electronic mail to the address provided in the rental agreement, while removing the requirement for text message notifications.

 Statutes affected: SB165 Original: 9:1(A)(2), 9:4759(3)